 Balancing Win Rates and Opportunities

-The key to sales success is balancing the number of opportunities you pursue with your win rate.
+The key to sales success is balancing the number of opportunities you pursue with your sales win rate.
 It’s important to pay attention to both of these key sales elements.
 Your win rate should be the first sales metric you pay attention to.
 To get a clearer look at your real pipeline and your sales forecast, create a report from your CRM tool and track win rates for each person on your sales team.
 This exercise will help you recognize where salespeople struggle to move deals forward.
 It will also give you a more accurate picture of sales performance than using a percentage in your sales opportunity stage.

-You will not be surprised to find that your top performers have higher win rates.
+You will not be surprised to find that your top performers have higher sales win rates.
 Salespeople with lower win rates need help improving this key metric.

 The Impact on Your Clients and Win Rates